SdBU034/hello-world/README.md

 # hello-world
-just another repository
+- just another repository
-hello everyone
+- hello everyone
-I like code so much.
+- I like code so much.

-This is just a demo for how to use Github correctly.
+<u>This is just a demo for how to use Github correctly.</u>

+__I'm studing how to use Markdown to write README.__